Introduction

 pyenv install -l

-This will list all the available Python versions.
-For example, I see the following output (truncated for brevity):
+This command displays all the available Python versions.
+For example, you might see the following output (truncated for brevity):

 :: [Info] :: Mirror: https://www.python.org/ftp/python